Touch The Wall Fingers touching James W Herrick Jr's name on the Wall

 Catching Wannabe (phoney) veterans - A NATIONWIDE EPIDEMIC

 For years, volunteers working with the veteran communities have had to keep a look-out for individuals bragging about their military service, their medals and involvement in various conflicts.
 Up until a few years ago, all we could do was report their activities and list them on various look out watch lists.
 Throughout these investigations, many documents are posted to help people seek out these "wanna bes" in order to correctly document their activities and wave a red flag for anyone caught in this fictitious scenario.
+Supporting Documents

 New Stolen Valor Bill Signed into Law - Very Significant

 On December 20, 2006, signed by the President.
 "Should any who are not entitled to these honors have the insolence to assume the badges of them, they shall be severely punished."
-The bill states: S. 1998, the "Stolen Valor Act of 2005," which expands criminal penalties for fraud relating to military decorations and medals;
+The bill states: the "Stolen Valor Act of 2005," which expands criminal penalties for fraud relating to military decorations and medals.
+Read the full background and history of this amazing and fully supported legislation effecting military awards since the Medal of Honor review of 1917.
+Background and History of this Law

 BACK TO TOP